aethersh/as215207.net/src/content/pop/tulip.md

   url: https://www.servperso.net/
 ---

 tulip, along with strudel, is a VPS hosted with Servperso systems.
-IT enables us to access LOCIX Netherlands.
+It enables us to access LOCIX Netherlands.

-This system was boostrapped with and runs NixOS with Pathvector & BIRD 2.
+## Prefixes

+- `2602:fbcf:d9::/48`
+- `2602:fbcf:df::/48` (anycast)